SIX WAYS I PLAN TO PRACTISE BODY ACCEPTANCE THIS SUMMER, IN THE ABSENCE OF FEELING BODY POSITIVE

 This is a pretty difficult thing to admit but another new realisation for me is just how much of my own prejudice I have been projecting onto other people.
 I have internalised certain views about myself and how I should look for so long but never realised that I was also holding those views about others.

-As I have started working on my own self-esteem, my view of other people has started to change.
+As I have started to work on my own self-esteem, my views towards other people have started to change.
 Those prejudices have started to fall away and I am now capable of seeing the beauty in everybody.
 That in turn is helping improve my own views of myself.
 I am (slowly) starting to see through all my own prejudices and recognise the things that are beautiful about myself, imperfections and all.

 Stop Comparing Myself to Others

-One of the reasons I struggle with summer so much is the abundance of people with what I perceive to be perfect bodies, walking around in tiny shorts and strappy tops.
-My insecurities go into overdrive and I start comparing myself to pretty much anyone and everyone that I see.
+One of the reasons I struggle with summer so much is the abundance of people who have what I perceive to be perfect bodies, walking around in tiny shorts and strappy tops.
+My insecurities go into overdrive and I start comparing myself to pretty much anyone and everyone I see.
 Assessing their beauty and then assessing my own based on how I compare to them.
-It sounds pretty fucked up when I write it like that actually.

 I’m going to try to put this into practise this summer.
 Try to stop comparing myself to other people and appreciate that we are all beautiful in our own ways.